bbyars/mountebank/README.md

 `./build` should do the trick.
 If not, yell at me.
 At the moment I've tested on OS X and Linux.
 I test on node 0.10.

+`jsdom`, used for testing, does not install correctly on Windows without some workarounds.
+I had to install python 2.7 (not the latest).
+The entire build will not run on Windows, as it uses `netcat`, but I'm working on making some Windows develpment possible.

 ## Contributing

 Contributions are welcome (see TODO.md for my own open loops, although I welcome other ideas).